Kaushal-Dhungel/players-analysis/README.md

 ## Project Structure

 - **`Code/`**
-  Contains all Python scripts used for data scraping, cleaning, analysis, and visualization.
+  Contains all Python scripts used for data scraping, cleaning.

 - **`Data/`**
   Includes scraped data from [Transfermarkt](https://www.transfermarkt.com/) and [FBref](https://fbref.com/), as well as the merged dataset used in this study.

+- **`final_analysis.ipynb`**
+  Main Python script used for analysis, and visualization.

 ## Objective